wottreng/Linux-Mint-on-Lenovo-Legion-5/README.md

 * clean out garbage and fix links: `sudo apt autoremove && sudo apt autoclean`

 ## STEPS to get screen brightness to work correctly and brightness keys to actually change screen brightness:
- ** update for Mint 20.3 Cinnamon, script updated to make fix device name convention bug ** \
+ ** update for Mint 20.3 Cinnamon, script updated to fix device name convention bug ** \
 NOTE: brightness keys still not working so use this repository to control brightness in software

 TLDR cli magic (copy and paste into your cmd line):